Michael Bublik Site

 Vestibular testing can also be utilized to help diagnose vertigo symptoms.

 Following the evaluation and diagnostic testing, Dr. Bublik will discuss the findings and recommend a personalized treatment plan.
-He will explain the various adult ENT treatment options available, including medications, minimally invasive procedures, and ENT surgery doctor interventions.
+He will explain the various adult ENT treatment options, including medications, minimally invasive procedures, and ENT surgical interventions when necessary.

 Treatment Options for Adult ENT Conditions